If I wish to purchase my first home but need help meeting the monthly mortgage and other homeownership expenses, is there a program that will help me?

 - Minimum income requirement.
 Except in the case of disabled families, the qualified annual income of the adult family members who will own the home must not be less than the Federal minimum hourly wage multiplied by 2,000 hours.
 For disabled families, the qualified annual income of the adult family members who will own the home must not be less than the monthly Federal Supplemental Security Income (SSI) benefit for an individual living alone multiplied by 12.
 The PHA may also establish a higher minimum income requirement for either or both types of families.
 Except in the case of an elderly or disabled family, welfare assistance is not counted in determining whether the family meets the minimum income requirement.

 - Employment requirement.
-Except in the case of elderly and disabled families, one or more adults in the family who will own the home is currently employed on a full-time basis and has been continuously employed on a full-time basis for at least one year before commencement of homeownership assistance.
+Except in the case of elderly and disabled families, one or more adults in the family who will own the home is currently employed on a full-time basis and has been continuously employed on a full-time basis for at least one year before the commencement of homeownership assistance.

 - Additional PHA eligibility requirements.
 The family meets any other initial eligibility requirements set by the PHA.